 Does stress sweat smell?

 Apocrine sweat has more nutrients than eccrine sweat, which is mainly just salt and water.
-Nutrients make apocrine sweat more attractive to the body odor-causing bacteria that naturally live on our skin and feed on our sweat.
+Nutrients make apocrine sweat more attractive to the body odour-causing bacteria that naturally live on our skin and feed on our sweat.
 As a result, stress sweat sometimes smells worse.

 Excessive stress sweat